ADVERTISING

-Martina Hammel's exhibition addresses flight, injustice and Europe's responsibility
+Martina Hammel's exhibition addresses flight, injustice, and Europe's responsibility

 Darmstadt.
-With the exhibition "Flucht | für das Recht, rechte zu haben" (Flight | For the Right to Have Rights), the Evangelische Hochschule Darmstadt (EHD) starting Monday, October 20, 2025.
-The opening begins at 6 p.m. in the Walther-Rathgeber-Haus at Zweifalltorweg 12 .
+With the exhibition "flight | for the right to have rights," the Protestant University of Applied Sciences Darmstadt (EHD) starting Monday, October 20 , 2025.
+The opening will take place at 6 p.m. in the Walther-Rathgeber-Haus at Zweifalltorweg 12 .

 Political art about global connections